DBHaslund/blog/README.md

 ## Blog project
 ```

-Built as a docker container, running headless wordpress as the backend, mysql db and react/nextjs frontend.
+Built as a docker container, running wordpress as the backend,
+mariadb and react/nextjs frontend.